-The Family Medicine elective will allow the student to expand their involvement and enhance their experience with primary care.
+The Family Medicine elective will allow the student to expand their involvement in patient care and enhance their experience with primary care.
 The student will receive a well-rounded understanding of the day-to-day operations of a family practice.
 Students will be given the opportunity to evaluate patients and carry out appropriate treatment under the guidance of physician faculty.